 We’re looking for a bright and energetic college graduate—preferably with at least a year or two of relevant post-college experience—who is interested in the work we do and has strong organizational, interpersonal, and communications skills.
 You should care about good writing and editing and be interested in continually improving your own skills as a writer.
 You should also have extraordinary attention to detail, be a quick learner able to regularly familiarize yourself with new cases and rules of different court systems, be comfortable prioritizing among multiple assignments, and be able to effectively solve problems while remaining calm in deadline-driven situations.
 This job may be ideal for individuals who are contemplating law school or graduate school.
 A two-year commitment is expected.

 Gupta Wessler PLLC is the only organization of its kind in the nation—a progressive public interest law firm specializing in high-profile Supreme Court, appellate, and constitutional litigation.
-Our cases cover a very broad range of issues, including workers’ and consumers’ rights, civil rights, class actions, access to the courts, constitutional and administrative law, and gun control.
+Our cases cover a very broad range of issues, including workers’ and consumers’ rights, civil rights, class actions, access to the courts, constitutional and administrative law, and gun-violence prevention.
 In these and other areas, we work closely with leading non-profit organizations, scholars, policy experts, local governments, and other law firms to help shape the law in ways that enhance justice and improve people’s lives.
 Recently, we’ve protected nearly $1.5 billion in class-action relief for workers and consumers; won major victories against the Trump Administration over dark money and President Trump’s conflicts of interest; helped raise the minimum wage for thousands of airport workers; and successfully preserved the constitutionality of common-sense gun laws.

 * * *